hkmtcn/cmapss-binary-failure-classification/README.md

 Note: Follow the dataset provider’s license/terms.
 Do not upload raw data to this repo.

-Reproducing the Experiments
+## Reproducing the Experiments
-1- Open:
+1. Open:
 notebooks/Statistical_Validation_DL_Imbalance.ipynb
-2-In the first cell, set:
+2. In the first cell, set:
-DATA_DIR (local path where you placed the dataset) 3-Run all cells.
+DATA_DIR (local path where you placed the dataset)
+3. Run all cells.
 The notebook itself renders metrics tables, ROC curves, confusion matrices, and (optionally) SHAP explanations inline.